Isle of Man veteran given France's top military honour - BBC News

 Isle of Man veteran given France's top military honour

-A veteran from the Isle of Man has been awarded France's highest military honour to recognise the part he played in the World War Two D-Day landings.
+A veteran from the Isle of Man has received France's highest military honour to recognise the part he played in the World War Two D-Day landings.

-Arthur Corkill, 90, from Douglas, has been given the Légion d'honneur for his role in France's liberation.
+On Saturday, Arthur Corkill, 90, was presented with the Légion d'honneur for his role in France's liberation.

-In 1943, aged 18, Mr Corkill was conscripted into the Royal Navy.
+The Douglas man, who was conscripted into the Royal Navy in 1943, was presented with the medal by the French Honorary Consul, Madame Annie Nedellec.

+Mr Corkill said: "I am astounded and proud to receive this medal."

 He was one of a four-man crew in charge of a Landing Craft Tank (LCT) used to bring troops ashore and take casualties to hospital ships.